How to Get the Best Deal

 be hidden by being incorporated into the loan rate or points.
 You might get "no

 closing costs" but you'll be paying a higher interest rate or more points.
-If

 you do happen to find a lender who really can offer some really low rates with